Menu

 A great way to mask the taste of boiled or treated water is with drink additives like Gatorade, Nuun, Cytomax and others.
 These electrolyte replacement mixes add flavor and some essential nutrients to your water.
 Just be sure to let the water treatment you use work completely before adding sugared drink mix or it will neutralize the effect.

-• I wear prescription glasses (or contact lenses).
-What combination of sunglasses and goggles will work best with them?
+• Can I wear my contact lenses while on the mountain?
+What combination of sunglasses and goggles will work best with contacts or prescription lenses?

-If you are going to be a safe and successful climber, you need to see well in many different conditions: darkness, extreme sun, snow, wind, dust.
+From Eric Simonson, International Mountain Guides CEO & Owner: "If you are going to be a safe and successful climber, you need to see well in many different conditions: darkness, extreme sun, snow, wind, dust.
 On a normal climb of Rainier you are likely to encounter all of these conditions.
 If it is windy, there is always some fine volcanic dust in the air which is horrible to get in your eyes.
 I have seen many people over the years completely incapacitated by dust... for example going up Cathedral Gap in the middle of the night when it is windy — without goggles you are effectively blinded.

 I have needed vision correction for near-sightedness since I was in 4th grade and have never been very excited about getting the Lasik eye surgery (no offense to my eye surgeon friends!)
 So, for 45+ years as a climber I have learned to adapt.
 Most of the time when I am "down low" I like to wear contact lenses, but I have found these don't work so well for me at higher altitude because my contacts cut the oxygen to the cornea causing foggy vision.
 Also, I am super sensitive to getting dust in my eyes while wearing my contacts.
 I often wear my contacts up to Camp Muir (with glacier glasses), but for the upper mountain I do not wear them.
-Instead I use my eyeglasses in the dark (with goggles if it is windy) and switch over to prescription glacier glasses during the day (I can put my goggles over the top of these, too, if it is windy).
+Instead, I use my eyeglasses in the dark (with goggles if it is windy) and switch over to prescription glacier glasses during the day (I can put my goggles over the top of these, too, if it is windy).

 Here are my suggestions:

 If you wear contacts: bring good "glacier glasses" (very dark sunglasses with side protection) for super bright conditions (I like the Julbo Explorers with cat 5 lenses).
-Then, you must also have goggles available in case the winds kicks up (not real dark lenses) that you can use during the nighttime while climbing, and they need to fit with your helmet and headlamp.
+Then, you must also have goggles available in case the wind kicks up (not real dark lenses) that you can use during the nighttime while climbing, and they need to fit with your helmet and headlamp.
 You should also bring your eyeglasses as a back-up.

 If you wear eyeglasses (not contacts): the best option is to get prescription glacier glasses.
-Find a pair of frames that fits your face and then have your optometrist put dark lenses in them.
+Find a pair of frames that fit your face and then have your optometrist put dark lenses in them.
 Or, you can order them from Optics Planet or other companies.
-Make sure you also bring your eyeglasses and also bring goggles (that will fit over your eyeglasses) in case of a windy/dusty day.
+Make sure you also bring your eyeglasses and goggles (that will fit over your eyeglasses) in case of a windy/dusty day.

-If you wear eyeglasses and do not have prescription sunglasses, then you will need a very dark solution to modify your eyeglasses.
-For example, very dark clip-ons and also side shields (you can make side shields with tape), or you can try the sunglass shields that fit over the top of eyeglasses (if they are very dark).
+If you wear eyeglasses and do not have prescription sunglasses: you will need a very dark solution to modify your eyeglasses.
+For example, very dark clip-ons and side shields (you can make side shields with tape), or you can try the sunglass shields that fit over the top of eyeglasses (if they are very dark).
 You should also have goggles in case of wind and dust.
 The problem with relying only on the goggles is on a hot day (going to Camp Muir, for example), you will sweat, and the goggles will fog up.

-Bottom line, if you need glasses or contacts, do not rely on only one solution; always bring your eyeglasses, prescription sunglasses (preferred), back up sunglasses, and goggles for wind and dust.
+Bottom line, if you need glasses or contacts, do not rely on only one solution; always bring your eyeglasses, prescription sunglasses (preferred), back up sunglasses, and goggles for wind and dust."

 • What can I do to help prevent altitude sickness?
 Are there any medications I can take?